abyanjan/Face-Recognition/README.md

 To perform the main face recognition task, [face_recognition](https://github.com/ageitgey/face_recognition) library is used.

-face_recognition library provides simple methods to recognize and manipulate faces with pytho.
+face_recognition library provides simple methods to recognize and manipulate faces with python.
 It is built using [dlib's](http://dlib.net/) state-of-the-art face recognition built with deep learning.

 A great tutorial on performing face recognition can be found at [pyimagesearch](https://www.pyimagesearch.com/2018/06/18/face-recognition-with-opencv-python-and-deep-learning/), and this repo is based on the same blog post.